-Here, the summation goes over all possible pairs of nodes, the value of the Kronecker data $\delta{\sigma_i\sigma_j}$ equals one if nodes i and j have the same label σ and zero otherwise, meaning only pairs of nodes within the same module are summed.
-In particular, m is the number of edges in the network whereas the expression $k_ik_j/2m$ represents the expected number of edges between i and j in a so-called configuration model.
+Here, the summation goes over all possible pairs of nodes, the value of the Kronecker data $\delta{\sigma_i \sigma_j}$ equals one if nodes i and j have the same label σ and zero otherwise, meaning only pairs of nodes within the same module are summed.
+In particular, m is the number of edges in the network whereas the expression $k_i k_j / 2m$ represents the expected number of edges between i and j in a so-called configuration model.
 The configuration model is a randomized null model in which the degrees of nodes k_i are fixed to match those of the observed network, but edges are in other respects placed at random.
 High values of the modularity correspond to good partitions of a network into modules and similarly low values to bad partitions.
 Optimizing the modularity function leads us to the best partition over all possible partitions.
+More recently, a so-called resolution parameter γ has been incorporated in equation (1) to adjust the size of the resultant modules [14].